MahsaMonshizade/metagenomics_confounder_free/Readme.md

 12. try to fine tune FCNN_confounder_free (Mahsa)
 13. try to fine tune microkpnn_mt and make sure the code is correct (Mahsa)

+**Yuhui**

 10. ~~Read train.py carefully (Yuhui)~~
 11. ~~Pretraining on the wole crc dataset (Yuhui)~~
-12. Early stop control (*Yuhui: I observed that different folds converge at different epochs, so an early stopping strategy needs to be implemented.*)
+12. ~~Early stop control/Save the results of best epoch rather than the last epoch. (*Yuhui: I observed that different folds converge at different epochs, so an early stopping strategy needs to be implemented.*)~~ (Save the performance of the best epoch for each fold, and average the performances among the best epochs.)

-13. Make the configurations for different datasets been used separately
+**Later**

 11. Try different loss function instead of pearson loss function
 13. For the **CRC dataset**, remove **age** and **BMI** as they are potential confounders.